Magnesium deficiency: Arrhythmia

 Magnesium is needed for the adequate function of the Na+/K+-ATPase pumps in cardiac myocytes, the muscles cells of the heart.
-A lack of magnesium inhibits reuptake of potassium, causing a decrease in intracellular potassium.
-This decrease in intracellular potassium results in a tachycardia.
+A lack of magnesium inhibits the reuptake of potassium, causing a decrease in intracellular potassium.
+This decrease in intracellular potassium results in tachycardia.

 Pre-eclampsia

-Magnesium has an indirect antithrombotic effect upon platelets and endothelial function.
+Magnesium has an indirect antithrombotic effect on platelets and endothelial function.
 Magnesium increases prostaglandins, decreases thromboxane, and decreases angiotensin II, microvascular leakage, and vasospasm through its function similar to calcium channel blockers.
 Convulsions are the result of cerebral vasospasm.
-The vasodilatatory effect of magnesium seems to be the major mechanism.
+The vasodilatory effect of magnesium seems to be the major mechanism.

 Asthma

 Magnesium exerts a bronchodilatatory effect, probably by antagonizing calcium-mediated bronchoconstriction.